jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### CW 28 Pensions
 Exempt income
 (1) The following are exempt income:
-  (a) a pension or allowance under the War Pensions Act 1954, other than a veteran’s pension:
+  (a) a pension or allowance under the Veterans' Support Act 2014 (including a lump sum paid pursuant to an election under section 53(1)(b) of that Act), other than weekly compensation paid under subpart 5 of Part 4 of that Act or a veteran’s pension:
   (b) a pension or allowance of any other kind granted in New Zealand or overseas by any government relating to any war or to disability attributable to or aggravated by service in the armed forces or the police:
   (c) a payment of portable New Zealand superannuation:
   (d) a payment of portable veteran’s pension: